 PHYSICS: A comprehensive workbook exploring hands-on physics principles using real-world examples throughout the Park on PHYSICS DAYS or any day you choose!
-The 2014 Physics Workbook can be downloaded here for review (PDF file).
+The 2015 Physics Workbook can be downloaded here (PDF file).

 SCIENCE: Experiments and demonstrations of how scientific principles govern our daily lives.
 Workbooks outline various scenarios and our EXTREME SCIENCE daily show reinforces the experience.
-The 2014 Science Workbook can be downloaded here for review (PDF file).
+The 2015 Science Workbook can be downloaded here (PDF file).

 HISTORY: Topics integrate Park history, US history and World history.
 The Freedom Shrine, a reproduction collection of America’s historical papers and documents spanning the 1600’s through the 1900’s, will be open for viewing from noon to 1pm, Monday– Friday.
-Download the 2014 HISTORY LESSON PLAN here.
+Download the 2015 HISTORY LESSON PLAN here (PDF file).